northeastern-rc/rc-public-documentation/docs/source/using-ood/interactiveapps.md

 # OOD Interactive Apps

-The OOD web portal offers a variety of applications.
-When you click launch, the scheduler (Slurm) assigns a compute node with a set number of cores and memory.
+The OOD web portal provides a range of applications.
+Upon clicking *launch*, the Slurm scheduler assigns a compute node with a specified number of cores and memory.
 By default, applications run for one hour.
-If you request more than one hour, you may need to wait for Slurm to assign resources to accommodate your requested time.
+If you require more than an hour, you may have to wait for Slurm to allocate resources for the duration of your request.
 ## Applications on OOD

-These applications can be accessed from the **Interactive Apps** dropdown menu on the OOD web interface.

-Please note, certain applications under the **Interactive Apps** section, specifically those with graphical user interfaces (GUIs), may require X11 forwarding and the setup of passwordless SSH.
-For tips and troubleshooting information on setting up and using X11 forwarding, please refer to the [Using X11](https://rc-docs.northeastern.edu/en/latest/first_steps/connect_mac.html#using-x11) section of our documentation.

-Additionally, we offer a selection of modified Standard applications designed to support specific coursework.
-You can find these applications under the **Courses** menu on the OOD web interface.Please note that these course-specific applications are only accessible to students enrolled in the respective courses.

 :::{image} ../images/ood_apps_2023_06.png
 ---